 Pterocarpus indicus seed pod photographs

-This journal entry features curated black and white abstract photographs of a dried Pterocarpus indicus seed pod.
-To explore the pod’s delicate organic structure in close-up detail I used a macro lens to magnify its irregularities and peculiarities.
-You’ll notice the magical papery wing like structure is intricate and beautifully detailed.
-For more botanical themed artworks this journal entry is titled ‘Monochrome botanical creations‘ and may be of interest.
+This journal entry features black and white abstract photographs of a dried Pterocarpus indicus seed pod.
+I used a macro lens to explore and document the seed pod’s delicate organic structure.
+As a result the lens magnified the irregular patterns of the organic matter.
+For instance the magical papery wing like structure shown in the above imagery is very intricate and beautifully detailed.
+This journal has more botanical themed artworks such as the ‘Monochrome botanical creations‘ post which may be of interest to you.

 Uses of the Angsana tree

-It is a premium timber species that is suitable for high grade furniture, lumber, and plywood for light construction purposes.
+According to several online articles the Angsana flowers and leaves are edible and widely used in traditional medicine.
+The leaves contain flavonoids, an antioxidant that provides health benefits, such as anti-inflammatory and anti-allergic remedies.
+It’s also a premium timber species that is suitable for high grade furniture, lumber, and plywood for light construction purposes.
 The hardwood is purplish, termite-resistant and rose-scented.
-It also cultivated as a shade tree, such as in plantations and nurseries to provide shade to timber tree seedlings.
-Source: Taman Tugu Malaysia
+Furthermore, it’s also cultivated as a shade tree, such as in plantations and nurseries to provide shade to timber tree seedlings. – Source: Taman Tugu Malaysia

 Artist: Tahnia Roberts ©2021